 Frontotemporal dementia (FTD) is a type of dementia that primarily affects the frontal and temporal lobes of the brain.
 It often presents with changes in behaviour, language, and personality, and can be difficult to diagnose.
-For caregivers of individuals with FTD, it is important to understand what to expect and how to provide appropriate care.
+For caregivers of individuals with this dementia diagnosis, it is important to understand what to expect and how to provide appropriate care.

 One option for providing care for individuals with FTD is through home care services.
 These services can provide assistance with daily activities such as bathing, dressing, and meal preparation, as well as companionship and socialisation.
 Home care services can be provided on a part-time or full-time basis, depending on the needs of the individual and their family.